About the WSRC

 Throughout the year, members of the Scholars Program present their work in lectures, panels, performances and concerts that are open to the public and free of charge.

-In addition to this lecture series, other events are frequently held at the WSRC by the Scholars Program, Hadassah-Brandeis Institute and the Kniznick Gallery including art exhibition openings, book launches, religious celebrations, scholarly lectures, film screenings and discussion panels.
+In addition to this lecture series, other events are frequently held at the WSRC by the Scholars Program and the Kniznick Gallery including art exhibition openings, book launches, religious celebrations, scholarly lectures, film screenings and discussion panels.

 For anyone intrigued by art, gender dynamics and women's issues, we urge you to come to our center and take in the eye-opening discussions and thought-provoking art exhibitions.